-- Effects on fecundity observed by (Kunz et al., 2006b) fit to an estrogenic and/or antiandrogenic mode of action. - Effects on the phenotypic appearance of male fish must be considered as change of phenotypic sex resulting in a phenotypic sex-ratio shift to females.
-This effect, although usually observed in fish sexual development tests, should be considered as an apical adverse effect being diagnostic for an estrogen receptor agonistic or androgen receptor antagonistic activity. - No other systemic side effects were observed which could indicate that observed effects are caused by systemic toxicity.
+- Effects on fecundity observed by (Kunz et al., 2006b) fit to an estrogenic and/or antiandrogenic mode of action. - No other systemic side effects were observed which could indicate that observed effects are caused by systemic toxicity.

 This conclusion is summarised in table 12.